 - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known.
-Not applicable. [help] - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
+Give general description, purpose, and approximate quantities if known. - Water will be brought onsite in a water truck to control dust during construction and aid in compaction after the area is backfilled.
+No use of the onsite groundwater well is allowed. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
-Not applicable. [help] - c.
+No waste material will be discharged into the ground under this proposal.
+The piping will be meet pressure and weight requirements for heavy farm equipment to pass over after installation. - c.
 Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.
-This pipe installation will occur during the dry period for Yakima County, and no stormwater or other runoff is expected as a result of the project. [help] - Could waste materials enter ground or surface waters?
+This pipe installation will occur during the dry period for Yakima County, and no stormwater or other runoff is expected as a result of the project.

+- 2) Could waste materials enter ground or surface waters?
 If so, generally describe.
-The 12 inch PVC pipe being used for liquid nutrient transport will be sealed in a manner to prevent leakage. [help] - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+The 12 inch PVC pipe being used for liquid nutrient transport will be sealed in a manner to prevent leakage. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.
-No. [help] - d.
-Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: Not applicable. [help] - 4.
-Plants [help] - a.
-Check the types of vegetation found on the site: [help]
+The proposed easement and pipe installation runs east to west on the southern half of the property.
+The flow of water on the site moves towards the natural drain features north of the easement from the south, and from the property to the east into the transitory stream and associated floodplain. - d.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: As mentioned before, construction will only occur during dry conditions, so as not to interrupt surface drainage.
+The site will be compacted, graded, and returned to whatever the prior condition was (vegetated, road, etc.).
+No permanent drainage pattern alterations are expected from this project.